kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 #### Story 1: Deploy Disaggregated LLM Inference

-As a platform engineer, I want to deploy a disaggregated LLM inference workload by creating a single DisaggDeployment resource that specifies both prefill and decode configurations, so that I don't have to manage two separate LeaderWorkerSets manually.
+As a platform engineer, I want to deploy a disaggregated LLM inference workload by creating a single DisaggregatedSet resource that specifies both prefill and decode configurations, so that I don't have to manage two separate LeaderWorkerSets manually.

 #### Story 2: Rolling Update with Zero Downtime